2026 California Democratic Primary

 • Housing: State power where market has failed; crack down on price gouging; expand rent protections

-• Healthcare: "Health Care Governor"; strengthen Medi-Cal; lower Rx costs; long-term Medicare for All
+• Healthcare: Strengthen Medi-Cal; lower Rx costs; long-term Medicare for All

 • Economy: Take on corporations; protect workers; preserve California Dream